What Is Product Liability Insurance?

 In strict liability cases, consumers have to prove: 1) your product is defective and dangerous 2) it hurt someone or their property while it was being used as intended, and 3) no significant changes were made to the product prior to the incident (i.e., they broke it).

-So, product liability insurance can help cover and protect your business from financial losses, punitive damages, medical costs, and legal fees if any of the above claims are filed against you.
+So, product liability insurance helps cover damages and legal fees to protect your business if any of the above claims are filed against you.

 What Doesn’t Product Liability Insurance Cover?